parasoft/soatest-cucumber/tutorial.md

 **New> Class**.
 Type the following and then click **Finish** to complete the wizard:
      * **Name:** ParaBankStepDefinitions
      * **Interfaces:** Select **Add..**, type **cucumber.api.java8.GlueBase**, then click **OK**
-   * Update **ParaBankStepDefinitions.java**.
-Normally you would implement each step definition as a block of java code but instead you will be calling **StepDefinitionLoader.loadStepDefinitions()** to load them from the **parabank_stepdefs.json** as follows:
+   * Normally when writing glue code for Cucumber you would implement each step definition as a block of java code.
+Instead you will call **StepDefinitionLoader.loadStepDefinitions()** to load them from the **parabank_stepdefs.json** as follows:
      ```